yamt/riffdate/README.md

 riffdate
 ========

-this program tries to extract create time info from a RIFF file.
+This program tries to extract create time info from a RIFF file.

 	% ./riffdate DSCN0345.AVI
 	DateTimeOriginal: 2013:06:11 13:30:25